Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/element/special/DataFilter.md

 ```

 ## Advanced Use Cases
-- Multi-criteria filtering with combined conditions
+- Multi-criteria filtering with combined conditions.
-- Real-time search interface
+- Real-time search interface.
-- Hierarchical data filtering (trees, sub-elements)
+- Hierarchical data filtering (trees, sub-elements).
-- Complex state management (conflicts, modifications, new elements)
+- Complex state management (conflicts, modifications, new elements).
-- Integration with pagination components
+- Integration with pagination components.
-- Date-based filtering and numeric comparisons
+- Date-based filtering and numeric comparisons.

 ## Best Practices
-- Organize filters by logical category
+- Organize filters by logical category.
-- Use comments to document complex conditions
+- Use comments to document complex conditions.
-- Combine with UI components for interactive experience
+- Combine with UI components for interactive experience.
-- Consider performance with large datasets
+- Consider performance with large datasets.
-- Use reusable templates for common filters
+- Use reusable templates for common filters.
-- Use consistent namespace patterns across your application
+- Use consistent namespace patterns across your application.

 ## Limitations
-- Filtering is based on simple comparisons
+- Filtering is based on simple comparisons.
-- Performance may be impacted with very large datasets
+- Performance may be impacted with very large datasets.
-- Does not support custom filtering functions
+- Does not support custom filtering functions.
-- Filtering is applied recursively on the entire structure
+- Filtering is applied recursively on the entire structure.